run-ai/docs/scheduling-and-resource-optimization/how-the-scheduler-works.md

 ### Pod creation and grouping

-When a workload is submitted ,the workload controller creates a pod or pods (for distributed training workloads or deployment based inference).
-When the Scheduler gets a submit request with the first pod, it creates a pod group and allocates all the relevant building blocks of that workload.
+When a workload is submitted, the workload controller creates a pod or pods (for distributed training workloads or deployment based inference).
+When the Scheduler gets a submit request with the first pod, it creates a [pod group](./runai-scheduler-concepts-and-principles.md#workloads-and-pod-groups) and allocates all the relevant building blocks of that workload.
 The next pods of the same workload are attached to the same pod group.

 ### Queue management

-A workload, with its associated pod group, is queued in the appropriate scheduling queue.
+A workload, with its associated pod group, is queued in the appropriate [scheduling queue](./runai-scheduler-concepts-and-principles.md#scheduling-queue).
 In every scheduling cycle, the Scheduler ranks the order of queues by calculating their precedence for scheduling.

 ### Resource binding

 The next step is for the Scheduler to find nodes for those pods, assign the pods to their nodes (bind operation), and bind other building blocks of the pods such as storage, ingress and so on.
-If the pod group has a ‘gang scheduling’ rule attached to it, the Scheduler either allocates and binds all pods together, or puts all of them into pending state.
+If the pod group has a [gang scheduling](./runai-scheduler-concepts-and-principles.md#gang-scheduling) rule attached to it, the Scheduler either allocates and binds all pods together, or puts all of them into pending state.
 It retries to schedule them all together in the next scheduling cycle.
 The Scheduler also updates the status of the pods and their associated pod group.
 Users are able to track the workload submission process both in the CLI or Run:ai UI.
-For more details on submitting and managing workloads, see Workloads.
+For more details on submitting and managing workloads, see [Workloads](../workloads-in-runai/workloads.md).

 ## Preemption

-If the Scheduler cannot find resources for the submitted workloads (and all of its associated pods), and the workload deserves resources either because it is under its queue quota or its queue fairshare, the Scheduler tries to reclaim resources from other queues.
-If this does not solve the resource issue, the Scheduler tries to preempt lower priority preemptible workloads within the same queue (project).
+If the Scheduler cannot find resources for the submitted workloads (and all of its associated pods), and the workload deserves resources either because it is under its queue quota or its queue [fairshare](runai-scheduler-concepts-and-principles.md#fairshare-and-fairshare-balancing), the Scheduler tries to [reclaim resources](./runai-scheduler-concepts-and-principles.md#reclaim-of-resources-between-projects-and-departments) from other queues.
+If this does not solve the resource issue, the Scheduler tries to preempt [lower priority preemptible workloads](./runai-scheduler-concepts-and-principles.md#preemption-of-lower-priority-workloads-within-a-project) within the same queue (project).

 ### Reclaim preemption between projects and departments